-City Year AmeriCorps members not only make a difference in the lives of students they serve, but also acquire valuable experience that help prepare them to be leaders in their communities and careers.
+City Year AmeriCorps members not only make a difference in the lives of the students they serve but also acquire valuable experience that prepares them to be leaders in their communities and careers.

-Our alumni—now almost 35,000 strong nationwide—are making significant contributions as leaders across a range of professional fields, including education and youth development fields.
+Our alums—now almost 40,000 strong nationwide—are making significant contributions as leaders across a range of professional fields, including education and youth development fields.

 Check-out the incredible ways our 2020-2021 City Year Milwaukee AmeriCorps members plan to make an impact as alumni through their post-service plans.

-Ricquele Brooks, AmeriCorps member on the United Way of Greater Milwaukee & Waukesha County Team at James Madison Academic Campus.
+City Year AmeriCorps member on the United Way of Greater Milwaukee & Waukesha County Team at James Madison Academic Campus

 When asked why she serves, Ricquele said, “I serve with City Year because I want to be a part of something bigger than myself.
 I didn’t have people like City Year in my life as a kid growing up that I needed or even a real mentor.
 I was always scared to open up when I struggled at things in the classroom.
 But putting myself in the opposite shoes to help kids like I was at their age is something I look forward to.”

-El Kallo, Harold S. Vincent High School Team Leader
+Team Leader at Harold S. Vincent High School

 City Year has given me the space to grow in my leadership skills, as well as my interpersonal skills.
 My two years at City Year Milwaukee have helped shaped the person I am today, and I am forever grateful.

-According to the 2020 City Year Alumni Survey, 91% of alumni agree that their City Year experience had a significantly positive impact on their lives, and 93% of alumni said City Year helped them to develop relationships with people from different backgrounds than their own.
+According to the 2020 City Year Alumni Survey, 91% of alums agree that their City Year experience had a significantly positive impact on their lives, and 93% of alums said City Year helped them to develop relationships with people from different backgrounds than their own.

 “The men and women who rode the freedom buses through Alabama, who walked in Montgomery, who knelt in prayer in...Read more about City Year Milwaukee MLK Day: The Art of Change